nicholasf/downstairs.js/README.md

 # downstairs
 This project is in alpha/beta status.

 A lightweight ORM set around brianc's work on building a SQL dialect library in node-sql (https://github.com/brianc/node-sql).

 We are building a tool that we need immediately, so are focusing initially on postgres compliance.
 We would like to make the tool friendly to whichever databases node-sql supports.
 So if you're looking for an ORM for MySQL or sqlite please check out node-sql.

 Our ORM implementation seems closest to DataMapper (although we haven't looked into funky things like composing multiple tables into one Model yet).
+Initial inspiration was from ActiveRecord in Ruby (associations will appear familiar, etc.).

 Documentation will appear in due course.
 For now, see the tests.
 We advise *against* using it for the moment, as we will be adding behaviours on a daily basis (we needed an ORM!).